 Why Nahda struggles to deliver economic reform

-The Nahda led government is finding it hard to deliver economic reform: its lack of experience and widespread nepotism are brilliantly analysed in one of the more incisive analysis of the Arab revolts, Le Peuple Veut (The People Wants), whose author, Gilbert Achcar argues that the Tunisian Islamists, as Islamist elsewhere hold a “magical view” of how to govern a country: in particular they chose to believe that the success of the Justice and Development Party (AKP) in Turkey results from its founders overtly religious posturing rather than hard socioeconomics facts (Le Peuple Veut, Gilbert Achcar, Sindbad Actes Sud, 2013.)
+The Nahda led government is finding it hard to deliver economic reform: its lack of experience and widespread nepotism is brilliantly analyzed in one of the more incisive analyses of the Arab revolts, The People Want, whose author, Gilbert Achcar argues that the Tunisian Islamists (as Islamists elsewhere) hold a “magical view” of how to govern a country: in particular they chose to believe that the success of the Justice and Development Party (AKP) in Turkey results from its founders overtly religious posturing rather than dealing with hard socioeconomics facts.

 Identity confrontations have failed to create new jobs and held back much needed foreign and domestic investment.
 Senior ministers speak of reintroducing the traditional religious zakat tax at a time when the much touted – by the World Bank and European Union – Tunisian “model” of privatization turns out to amount to less than the sum of its parts and new economic strategies on taxation, employment of young people and creating enterprises are desperately needed.
 It is also worth noting that ministers have very little power: their chef de cabinet, the key directors in each ministry and the heads of state companies which come under their authority are now appointed by the prime minister.
 Until January 2011, that was a prerogative of the head of state.
 Nahda has unrivalled control over the machinery of government.